awwar/symfony-http-entity-manager/SETUP.md

 # SymfonyHttpEntityManager

-To synchronize your entity with an external API, you need to go through 3 simple steps:
+To begin, you need to go through 3 simple steps:

 ## Setting up